codebytere/node-mac-displays/README.md

   * `width` Number - The width of the rectangle.
   * `height` Number - The height of the rectangle.
 * `internal` Boolean - `true` for an internal display and `false` for an external display.
+* `isAsleep` Boolean -  Whether or not the display is sleeping.
+* `refreshRate` Number - Returns the refresh rate of the specified display.

 ### `displays.getAllDisplays()`